On Eigenvalue Generic Properties of the Laplace-Neumann Operator: The existence result

-First we deliver the proof of Theorem \ref{thmExistence}, thereby showing that always there exist analytic curves of eigenvalues and eigenvectors for the Laplace-Neumann operator by means of analytic perturbations of the original metric of $M$.
-Here, the main technique utilized to do this is the Liapunov-Schmidt method, along the same lines as done by Henry in \cite{henry}, and continued by Marrocos and Pereira in \cite{Marrocos}.
+We now describe the details of the proof of Proposition~\ref{thmExistence}.
+Here, we use the Liapunov-Schmidt method, along the same lines as done by Henry~\cite{henry}, and continued by Marrocos and Pereira~\cite{Marrocos}.

 Specifically, we consider the Neumann-problem:

 where $(M,g_0)$ is an orientable, compact $n$-dimensional Riemannian manifold with boundary $\partial M$, $\Delta_t:=\Delta_{g(t)}$, $t\mapsto g(t)$ is an analytic variation of $g_0$, with $g(0)=g_0$, and $\nu_t$ is a one-parameter family of unit exterior vectors along with $(\partial M,g(t))$.